 - Start small: The first cardinal rule of managing the cost to develop a WordPress website is to use a limited number of features and see if it’s working for your website or not.
 You can always scale your website as it grows and gains momentum.

 - Go for free features and tools: There are numerous free apps, tools, plugins, and themes available.
 Make sure to browse through them and do your homework before you spend money on the paid ones.
 Start with the free templates and then add paid features such as email marketing, live chat, website firewall, etc. as the need arises.

-- Take your time: Since there are multiple moving parts involved in setting up a WordPress website, understanding the WordPress website costing and budgeting will be a work in progress.
+- Take your time: Since there are multiple moving parts involved in setting up a WordPress website, understanding the WordPress website cost and budgeting will be a work in progress.
 There’s no ‘one-size-fits-all’ approach you can take; you do you.

 - Be on the lookout for deals: Plenty of WordPress websites dealing with plugins, templates, etc. keep offering enticing incentives to users.
 To optimize the costs of developing a WordPress website, it makes sense to be on the lookout for any deals or promotions that may work in your favor.

 The Takeaway: What’s the Cost to Develop a WordPress Website?

 Creating a WordPress website can be a rewarding and satisfying experience, but only if the cost of developing a WordPress website doesn’t start weighing down your project and business goals.
 This is why hiring an expert WordPress Developer is key.
 It can be a game-changer for your website: